 Construction to Create 350 Jobs, Prioritizing Local Hiring

-The construction phase is expected to create 350 jobs, prioritizing local workers and regional businesses.
+The construction phase is expected to create 350 jobs, with a focus on hiring local workers and engaging regional businesses.
 Following community input, the development will also include infrastructure upgrades such as road improvements and worker accommodations.

 āUnder our government, we have a planning system that is supporting the renewable energy transition, approving projects that will support our communities, energy security and emissions reductions.
 With 350 jobs generated during construction and operation, this project will benefit the local economy, communities and provide indirect benefits to local services throughout the life of the project.
 This project is one of many that is part of the stateās growing renewable energy infrastructure that plays a vital role in powering our economy for generations to come,ā said Paul Scully, New South Wales Minister for Planning and Public Spaces.